 Click the icon in the upper left and select Custom Materials.
 Scroll until you find "Stencil Film 0.4mm" and select it.
 Make sure the settings read:

 Close out of the Custom Materials menu.
 Once you're happy with your sizing, click "Make It".
 You have an opportunity to change your layout here, so make sure your crystal will fit nicely on your material.

 Set your Cricut dial to "Custom" and select the Stencil Film 0.4mm.
 Load your sticky mat into the machine and press Go.

 Crease all the fold-lines and tabs.
-The edges with the NeoPixel wire hole are not scored, because I wanted to make them sturdier, but you'll need to fold those as well.
 Line up the tabs on either side of the hole segments and crease to the point of the crystal.

 Insert the tabs from the outside in, so they end up on the interior of the crystal.